 Notes

 - Make-ahead and storage: You can make this salmon soup in advance and store it in an airtight container in the refrigerator for up to 3 days.
-Remember, seafood has a shorter shelf life than other proteins.
+Remember, seafood has a shorter shelf life than poultry or meat.

 - Reheat gently on the stovetop over low heat.
 Avoid boiling to prevent curdling.
 You can also reheat the soup in the microwave in 30-second intervals, stirring in between, until heated through.